The qudit Pauli group: non-commuting pairs, non-commuting sets, and structure theorems: Some group theoretic results

 Now for the rest of this subsection, suppose $S := \{s_0,s_1,\dots,s_{k-1}\} \subseteq \hwgrp$ is an ordered mutltiset.
 The case when $\pi_2(S)$ has zero invariant factors is special.
 In this case, we have $\langle S \rangle = I_S$, and then a minimal generating set of $I_S$ can be obtained using Lemma~\ref{lem:identity-gen}(ii).
-Thus through the remainder of this section we assume that $\pi_2(S)$ has at least one invariant factor.
+Thus, through the remainder of this section we assume that $\pi_2(S)$ has at least one invariant factor.
 The following lemma is easy to establish, which gives us a lower and upper bound on the size of a minimal generating set of $\langle S \rangle$.
-This is similar to the canonical generating set in \cite{gheorghiu2014standard}, but finds a generating set for an arbitrary group rather than just a qudit stabilizer group, and does not change the basis using Clifford operators.